 Biological Sciences provision at the University of Chester has expanded in recent years and we now offer a wide variety of undergraduate and postgraduate programmes of study.
 These programmes are underpinned by diverse staff research interests which in turn provide exciting opportunities for study leading to MPhil and PhD research degrees.

 Both the teaching and research activities of the Department have been recognised by external agencies as being of high quality.
 The teaching subject review panel identified Biological Sciences as a department consisting of highly motivated staff and having high quality teaching underpinned by research activities.
-In addition, the recent RAE rated the research portfolio of the Department as nationally or internationally significant.

 Despite expansion across the sector we continue to consider the delivery of our programmes to be primarily student focused.
 In this respect we pride ourselves in maintaining excellence, not only in teaching and research, but in all other aspects of the student experience.
 As such, we aim to provide our students with a thorough grounding in the fundamentals of each subject including development of key skills.